'I’ve Always Felt Like Eventually It Was Going to Happen Here, Too,' Says Texas Shooting Survivor

 Weeks after the Vegas massacre, a gunman fatally shot 25 people, including a pregnant woman, at a church in Sutherland Springs, Texas.

-In a statement later Friday, the Sante Fe Independent School District superintendent, Leigh Wall, called the shooting “an unthinkable tragedy.”
+In a statement later Friday, the Santa Fe Independent School District superintendent, Leigh Wall, called the shooting “an unthinkable tragedy.”

 “We are grieving the loss of members of our SFISD family,” she said.
 “We have received an outpouring of support from across the state, and we appreciate your continued prayers for our students, staff and community.”